22 Foods That Are Never Worth The Empty Calories

 Different from those cold-pressed green juices you see popping up everywhere, heat-pasteurized juices are not as healthy as they may appear.
 Juices such as orange and cranberry often have to be heated at very high levels and also have to be higher in sugar—many contain added sugar—in order to undergo processing.
 “The pasteurization process can kill some of the nutrients because the temperature is so high,” explains Smith.

 Drink This Instead: Try to choose cold-pressed or non-processed juices that contain a higher ratio of vegetables to fruit to avoid spikes in blood sugar and to reap the most health benefits.
-Also, keep in mind that fruit juice can often dismantle weight-loss efforts rather quickly.
-And don’t even bother with a juice cleanse; the 27 Things a Juice Cleanse Does to Your Body aren’t cool!
+Also, keep in mind that fruit juice can often dismantle weight-loss efforts rather quickly—so don’t even bother with a juice cleanse!

 Yes, wine has some antioxidants—most notably the resveratrol in red wine, which may help prevent damage to blood vessels, reduce low-density lipoprotein (LDL) cholesterol (the “bad” cholesterol), and prevent blood clots.
 But typically, the sweeter the wine, the more calories it has.
 Dry wine has about 106 calories per glass while sweet dessert wine can have around 225 or more.
 Three glasses of wine with dinner can give you an extra 400 calories.
 You’ll get some of that resveratrol, but not much in the way of nutrition.

 Drink This Instead: “Studies suggest that red and purple grape juices may provide some of the same heart benefits of red wine,” says Katherine Zeratsky, RD, LD.